hybridables/redolent/README.md

 > _What's the difference between me and you?!
 > **–– Dr Dre feat.
 Eminem & X-Zibit - Whats the Difference, https://youtu.be/8y5MjguI-pM**_

-What's the difference between this module, [relike](https://github.com/hybridables/relike) and [relike-all](https://github.com/hybridables/relike-all)?
+What's the difference between this module, [relike](https://github.com/hybridables/relike) and [relike-value](https://github.com/hybridables/relike-value)?
 –– Simply, almost nothing.

 1. [redolent](https://github.com/hybridables/redolent) accepts **everything** and returns function, which when is executed it returns `Promise`.
-Above things applies here, because it is on top of `relike-all`.
+Above things applies here, because it is on top of `relike-value`.
-2. [relike-all](https://github.com/hybridables/relike-all) accepts everything and returns `Promise`.
+2. [relike-value](https://github.com/hybridables/relike-value) accepts everything and returns `Promise`.
 3. [relike](https://github.com/hybridables/relike) only accepts `sync` or `async` function which is executed immediately with next arguments, after that it  returns `Promise`.